BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 There's no avoiding a Quenton Nelson pancake #Colts: pic.twitter.com/omNP3yr3WT— Locked On Colts Podcast (@LockedOnColts) October 5, 2020

-• Julian Okwara (2016-19), DE, Detroit Lions: After was inactive in week two, played defense and special teams in the Lions' 35-29 loss to the New Orleans Saints.
+• Julian Okwara (2016-19), DE, Detroit Lions: After being inactive in week two, he played defense and special teams in the Lions’ 35-29 loss to the New Orleans Saints.

-• Romeo Okwara (2012-15), DE, Detroit Lions: Started for the first time this season and finished with three tackles (one for loss), a sack and three quarterback hits in the Lions’ loss to the New Orleans Saints ...
-On the season, has 10 tackles (three for loss), two sacks and four quarterback hits.
+• Romeo Okwara (2012-15), DE, Detroit Lions: Started for the first time this season and finished with three tackles, a sack and three quarterback hits in the Lions’ loss to the New Orleans Saints … On the season, has 10 tackles (three for loss), two sacks and four quarterback hits.

 Quietly, Troy Pride, Jr., is doing a great job today stopping the underneath stuff and the run.— Edgar Salmingo, Jr. ✌️ (@PanthersAnalyst) October 4, 2020